 This relatively mediocre score was mostly due to the Barista Brain's slow brew time.
-Including prep and cleanup it took this model 11.5 minutes to make 6 cups of coffee.
+Including prep and cleanup, it took this model 11.5 minutes to make 6 cups of coffee.
 This is largely because of its stepwise, pre-infusion brewing style, which adds water to the grinds in stages.
 While this clearly has a positive impact on taste, it does slow things down a bit.
 This can largely be rectified if you use the programmable function to set the coffee to brew automatically.
 Then it's just a couple minutes of loading water and grinds the night before, ad a couple of minute in the morning disposing of grinds and cleaning out the carafe.

 Ease of Cleaning

 The Barista Brain earned a 7 out of 10 in our ease of cleaning testing.
-This was the best score amongst the drip coffee makers, and was bested only by the single serving pod machines.
+This was the best score amongst the drip coffee makers and was bested only by the single serving pod machines.

 The stainless steel carafe must be cleaned by hand, but the opening is large enough that this isn't too difficult.
 It uses paper filters, so disposing of spent grinds is easy.
 Additionally, it is one of the few machines we tested that actually warns you when it needs to be descaled.
 The descaling process itself was easy to set up and took about 60 minutes to run its course, which was about average.

-At a list price of $200 the OXO On Barista Brain 9-Cup is definitely on the expensive side.
+The OXO On Barista Brain 9-Cup is definitely on the expensive side.
 If you're not too fussy about how your coffee tastes, you can get a much better value in something like the BLACK+DECKER 12-Cup Programmable.
 However, if you want the best tasting cup of coffee that a machine can provide, then the Barista Brain is worth every penny.

-The OXO On Barista Brain provides top notch taste, but at a premium price.
-It is a great investment for those that want the best tasting cup of coffee to start their day, but is more than you need to spend if you just want a caffeine boost and aren't too picky about how your coffee tastes.
+The OXO On Barista Brain provides top-notch taste, but at a premium price.
+It is a great investment for those that want the best tasting cup of coffee to start their day but is more than you need to spend if you just want a caffeine boost and aren't too picky about how your coffee tastes.

 — Max Mutter and Steven Tata